 It takes some chilly water to cool you off during a Florida summer day, but these spring-fed Florida rivers have that to offer, and more.

-These four springs offer the best tubing in Florida in four of the most beautiful spots in the state.
+In Central Florida, springs offer the best tubing in Florida in four of the most beautiful spots in the state.
 They have been favorite swimming holes and tubing spots for decades.

 The fresh, sparkling water in Florida springs is 68 to 72 degrees year round.
 It gushes out of the springs, creating a current that floats you downstream as you enjoy the beauty that surrounds you.

-Planning tips for best tubing in Florida
+Planning tips for best tubing in Central Florida

 On summer weekends, these places all fill up, often shutting out wanna-be tubers and creating traffic jams around the parks.

 So, if you want to go to the find the tubing in Florida, do your research first so that you know when and where to go and what to bring.
 Try to go on a weekday, or at least get up early!

 A few more bits of advice: Forget the beer.
 These rivers are not party spots and do not permit it.
 In fact, to reduce litter, most do not allow any disposable containers at all.
 Also: Most tubing spots include contact with rocky bottoms, boardwalks or trails, so water shoes are a good idea, as are dry bags for any electronics.